 Impact sound reduction: 24-28db

-Another option, which is more popular although not quite as effective, is to fix a new wall directly onto the existing wall using steel bars or timber batons.
+Another option, which is more popular although not quite as effective, is to fix a new wall directly onto the existing wall using steel bars or timber battens.
 A gap of around 30mm is filled with a fibrous membrane that is glued to the old wall.
-Two layers of special plasterboard are then secured to the bars with a rubber membrane sandwiched between the two.
+Two layers of acoustic plasterboard are then secured to the bars with a rubber membrane sandwiched between the two.

-This option isn’t as effective as the new plasterboard wall is in direct contact with the old wall (via the fixing bars) and vibrations can still travel through, although to a much lesser degree.
+This option isn’t as effective as a floating plasterboard wall as it’s still in direct contact with the old wall (via the fixing bars) and vibrations can still travel through, although to a much lesser degree.

-This is the most attractive option because it can be constructed with materials purchased off the shelf and you’ll only lose 55-60mm of the wall.
+This is the most attractive option because it can be constructed with materials purchased off the shelf and you’ll only lose 50-75mm of the wall.

 Airborne sound reduction: 20-22db